Colorado River - Lower

 Trip Planning

-Best fishing typically occurs during spring and summer.
+Best fishing typically occurs during year round and spring.
 Check water conditions before heading out.

 See what insects are emerging on Colorado River - Lower's hatch forecast — including active hatches, water temperatures, and which patterns to have in your box this month.